Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 Timing

-Many dining mystery shops require you to track exact times throughout your visit.
+Many restaurant mystery shopping assignments require exact time tracking.
 When did you order?
 When did appetizers arrive?
-When did entrees come out?
-How long between finishing your meal and receiving the check?
-Timing data helps restaurants identify service bottlenecks and improve efficiency.
+Entrees?
+How long from finishing your meal to receiving the check?
+Timing data helps restaurants identify service bottlenecks.

 Cleanliness

 Look beyond your own table.
-Check the restrooms for cleanliness, soap, and supplies.
-Notice if dining room floors are clean and if other tables are being cleared promptly.
-Cleanliness affects the overall dining experience and is something restaurants take seriously.
+Check restrooms for cleanliness and supplies.
+Note whether floors are clean and other tables are being cleared promptly.

 The Bill and Farewell